he-la/perspektiv/README.md

   are changed
 - (PoC) `rfkill`: Any rfkill block/unblock event.
 Support is experimental; you need to checkout the branch `feature/rfkill` to build the module.

 The binary will be created as `./target/release/perspektiv`.

+### Final Steps
-Drop this file into your $PATH somewhere (for a system-wide installation, something like `/bin` will probaly work well).
+Drop the binary file into your $PATH somewhere (for a system-wide installation, something like `/bin` will probaly work well).
 You must still configure your display manager to start perspektiv once you log in!
 Make sure you don't run perspektiv as root.

 Note that runnning perspektiv for the first time will create a default configuration file under `~/.config/perspektiv`.